sf-wdi-29/sinatra-controllers-and-routes/readme.md

 #### It all starts with requests and responses: HTTP

 HTTP is structured around verbs & resources, both of which we'll talk about today.
 The web is "stateless", meaning it can't remember anything past the current action it's on.
-We get around that by storing information in a database – which we're talking about tomorrow – and by passing extra information (aka parameters/params) along with each request.
+We get around that by storing information in a database – which we're talking about tomorrow – and by passing extra information (aka parameters or params) along with each request.

 #### HTTP Verbs